 Humor is not about writing funny, but it is about writing “specifically.”
 It’s about finding the humanity in the situation.
 In the midst of two characters attempting to get what they want, there is humor.
 There is humor in the absurdity of our misplaced priorities.
-There is humor in our desire to be good, to do it right, in our fear of being left out, our embarrassing need for connection, our awkward wish to be acknowledged, our petty desires for retribution.
-There is humor in our rage at not getting the parking space, and our permitting great sins to be done to us for fear of appearing uncivilized.
+There is humor in our desire to be good, to do it right, in our fear of being left out, our embarrassing need for connection, our awkward wish for acknowledgement, our petty desires for retribution.
+Even in our rage at not getting the parking space, there is humor, and in permitting others to perform great sins against us for fear of appearing uncivilized.
 There is humor in our fragility.

 Humor keeps drama in check.
 When a writer is accused of melodrama, it is not that the characters are overreacting, the writer is.
 When drama becomes an excuse for therapy, it loses its universal quality, its ability to shine a light on the truth.
 Humor is the balm on our drama.
 It is through levity that we break our readers’ hearts.
 Even in the grimmest situations, with ruthless objectivity a writer can wring humanity from the moment.
 As seriously as we take our work, finding humor in it can only offer a fuller glimpse of the world.